Kompjoeter/Generation-Station-Random-Walker/README.md

 (If this information is not relevant to you, do as you please.
 Make sure to check the p5.js library's license when you decide to alter its contents or/and publish your own projects/versions-of-this-project using the p5.js library.)

+# Contribution
+If you have made any 'drawings-scripts' yourself, feel free to add them to the ' drawings-scripts' folder through a pull request.

 # Credits
 This program was made by Joran de Boer AKA RanDByyp using the p5.js Library (https://p5js.org/) (which is not made by Joran).